fourwastaken/classicmacro/README.md

 ## 🗿 Attention ##

-This script was made to work on Firefox!
-Who uses Chrome nowadays...

 This macro may not work correctly because of your display/resolution.
 However, the script should click at coordinates relative to your screen size.
 Have any issues?
 Post them here!

 ## 👾 About ##

 A macro to generate new worlds faster for Minecraft Classic speedruns.

 ## ☂️ Instructions ##